TophatSynth/grimdark_fantasy_land/Home.md

 ## TechSavvySynth's Notes:
 - Need to read up on all the lore so far, then re-organise them so it's a lil clearer
 - Use bases to make TOC
+- Thoughts on using tags to denote the to do list? something like #todo
+	- ^ allows me to integrate it into bases so we can have a list of things we need to address

 ## BoomerNoiza's Notes: